rand

 • The + ?Sized un-bounding allows functions to be called directly on type-erased references; i.e. foo(r) where r: &mut dyn RngCore.
 Without this it would be necessary to write foo(&mut r).

 An alternative pattern is possible: fn foo<R: Rng>(rng: R).
 This has some trade-offs.
-It allows the argument to be consumed directly without a &mut (which is how from_rng(thread_rng()) works); also it still works directly on references (including type-erased references).
-Unfortunately within the function foo it is not known whether rng is a reference type or not, hence many uses of rng require an extra reference, either explicitly (distr.sample(&mut rng)) or implicitly (rng.gen()); one may hope the optimiser can remove redundant references later.
+It allows the argument to be consumed directly without a &mut (which is how from_rng(rand::rng()) works); also it still works directly on references (including type-erased references).
+Unfortunately within the function foo it is not known whether rng is a reference type or not, hence many uses of rng require an extra reference, either explicitly (distr.sample(&mut rng)) or implicitly (rng.random()); one may hope the optimiser can remove redundant references later.

 Example: